-&lt;sup>18 Our policy data come from the National Cancer Institute's State Cancer Legislative Database (SCLD).
+17 Our policy data come from the National Cancer Institute's State Cancer Legislative Database (SCLD) (NCI, 2005).
 SCLD tracks every piece of legislation pertaining to different types of cancers, including breast cancer.
 We used a SCLD-produced table showing every state's mammography mandate activity that included information on substantive revisions to the state laws, the year and quarter of law adoption, and the age groups and mammography frequency described in the law.
 To verify the information in the SCLD table we next consulted the actual text of each state's laws by calling up individual records in SCLD.
 Discrepancies were discussed between the two authors.

-fraction Hispanic; and the fraction urban.
-The $Z{st}$ vector also includes controls for other relevant public policies that may be expected to affect outcomes, including: the presence of a state law requiring women to be able to see an OB/GYN without first obtaining a referral from her primary care provider (aka 'direct access' laws); the presence of a state low-income screening program (either pilot or full) through the National Breast and Cervical Cancer Early Detection program; the presence of a state law requiring insurance coverage of cervical cancer screening tests; Medicaid expansions for pregnant women (a proxy for generosity of the states' public health insurance programs); and welfare reform.
-19 Dummy variables for each state are captured by Ss and in the two-way fixed effects models control for time-invariant state-specific factors.
-Dummy variables for each survey year are captured by Tt and in the two-way fixed effects specifications control for periodspecific shocks common to all states in any given year.
-20 Throughout, we cluster the standard errors at the state level (Bertrand, Duflo, and Mullainathan 2004).
-Regressions are weighted to be population representative, and the main sample is all women aged 25-74 interviewed by the BRFSS in survey years 1987-2000.
+and Cervical Cancer Early Detection program; the presence of a state law requiring insurance coverage of cervical cancer screening tests; Medicaid expansions for pregnant women (a proxy for generosity of the states' public health insurance programs); and welfare reform.18 Dummy variables for each state are captured by S_s and in the two-way fixed effects models control for time-invariant state-specific factors.
+Dummy variables for each survey year are captured by T_t and in the two-way fixed effects specifications control for period-specific shocks common to all states in any given year.19 Throughout, we cluster the standard errors at the state level (Bertrand, Duflo, and Mullainathan 2004).
+Regressions are weighted to be population representative, and the main sample is all women aged 25-74 interviewed by the BRFSS in survey years 1987-2000.20

 As discussed above, in subsequent models we add state-specific linear time trends and, in an additional model, state-specific linear and quadratic trends in addition to the year and state fixed effects to equation (1).
-Linear state trends, for example, interact each state fixed effect with a variable called TREND that
+Linear state trends, for example, interact each state fixed effect with a variable called TREND that equals 1 in 1987, 2 in 1988, and so forth.
+We also estimate a fully interacted triple-differences (DDD) specification which instead of the trends adds to equation (1) a full set of state by age group dummies, a full set of year by age group dummies, and a full set of state by year dummies (thus causing the Z{st}

-&lt;sup>19 Our information on state participation in the NBCCEDP program comes from personal correspondence with Janet Royalty at the CDC.
+18 Our information on the state rollout of the NBCCEDP program comes from personal correspondence with David Howard.
 The NBCCEDP was created by the 1990 Breast and Cervical Cancer Mortality Prevention Act.
 This program provides federal funds for cancer screening of low-income uninsured women, and states began participating at various times from 1991-1996.
 Note that we set the NBCCEDP variable equal to zero for all women age 65 and older as well as for all women 25-39, as the program was specifically targeted to women 40 and older but under age 65.
 Our information on direct access laws comes from Baker and Chan (2007).
+In a small number of states insurers must cover mammograms for women upon a physician's recommendation.
+We include a separate control for women in states with these laws in the Z vector.

-&lt;sup>20 We also include month of interview dummies throughout (though not shown in the equation) to account for idiosyncratic month effects (e.g., October is Breast Cancer Awareness Month).
+19 We also include month of interview dummies throughout (though not shown in the equation) to account for idiosyncratic month effects (e.g., October is Breast Cancer Awareness Month).